 The other two trials were conducted in the United Kingdom.
 One (n=2064) focused on training midwives how to use specially developed guidelines on screening and management of depression and other mental health issues during postpartum care, along with providing enhanced, ongoing support for managing their clients' mental health needs.
-73 This trial also extended home visiting services to 10 to 12 weeks, compared with the typical 2- to 4-week window routinely offered to postpartum women in the United Kingdom.
+This trial also extended home visiting services to 10 to 12 weeks, compared with the typical 2- to 4-week window routinely offered to postpartum women in the United Kingdom.
 Home visitors are specialist community nurses who support infant care and establish a supportive relationship with the mothers but have only basic mental health training.
 The other trial conducted in the United Kingdom (n=2824) involved training home visitors in postpartum mental health assessment and in developing a warm, therapeutic relationship with their clients.
 In addition, health visitors were trained in two different manualized counseling programs for depression, one that used a CBT approach and one of nondirective person-centered counseling.
-Women who scored 12 or higher on the EPDS at 6 or 8 weeks postpartum were offered up to 8 weekly counseling sessions of either CBT or personcentered counseling.
+Women who scored 12 or higher on the EPDS at 6 or 8 weeks postpartum were offered up to 8 weekly counseling sessions of either CBT or person-centered counseling.
 The results reported here are for women who screened negative at 6 weeks postpartum, so only the few women who converted to a positive EPDS between weeks 6 and 8 were offered counseling in this subgroup.
 Thus, results reported here are primarily for the enhanced assessment and relationship-building by the health visitors, and only among those who had not developed a high level of depressive symptoms by 6 weeks postpartum.

-All three programs showed beneficial effects, with a pooled 40 percent reduction in the likelihood of scoring above an EPDS cutoff (RR=0.60 [95% CI, 0.44 to 0.82], k=3, n=4738, I2=66%, Figure 3, Appendix E Figure 1).
-However, a REML analysis, which better accounts for the small number of trials being pooled, did not find the pooled effect statistically significant (RR=0.58, 95% CI, 0.22 to 1.53, I2=66%).
+All three programs showed beneficial effects, with a pooled 40 percent reduction in the likelihood of scoring above an EPDS cutoff (RR=0.60 [95% CI, 0.43 to 0.83], k=3, n=4738, I2=66%, Figure 3, Appendix E Figure 1).
+However, a REML analysis, which better accounts for the small number of trials being pooled, did not find the pooled effect statistically significant (RR=0.58, 95% CI, 0.22 to 1.53, I^2 =66%).
 However, the RRs were 0.71 or lower and statistically significant in all three trials.
-The trial in The Netherlands addressing care of pregnant women reported that 6.4 percent of women in the intervention group scored 10 or higher on the EPDS at approximately 37 weeks gestation, compared with 19.5 percent of women in the control group (RR=0.33 [95% CI, 0.19 to .0.55]).
+The trial in The Netherlands addressing care of pregnant women74 reported that 6.4 percent of women in the intervention group scored 10 or higher on the EPDS at approximately 37 weeks gestation, compared with 19.5 percent of women in the control group (RR=0.33 [95% CI, 0.19 to .0.55]).
 In the United Kingdom trial that provided enhanced training for midwives' care of postpartum women, 14.4 percent of the intervention group women scored 13 or higher on the EPDS at approximately 17 weeks postpartum, compared with 21.3 percent of the control group (study-reported OR=0.47 (95% CI, 0.31 to 0.76).
-All three trials also found statistically significant differences in continuous EPDS scores, ranging from a 3.3-point greater reduction in the intervention than the control group (95% CI -4.0 to -2.6) to a mean difference in EPDS between groups of -0.5 (95% CI, -0.9 to -0.1) at 13 weeks postpartum.
+The smallest effect was seen in the trial limited to women who did not meet their threshold for depression treatment at 6 weeks postpartum (RR=0.71 (95% CI, 0.53 to 0.95, ARD=-3.1%) All three trials also found statistically significant differences in continuous EPDS scores, ranging from a 3.3-point greater reduction in the intervention than the control group (95% CI -4.0 to -2.6)74 to a mean difference in EPDS between groups of -0.5 (95% CI, -0.9 to -0.1) at 13 weeks postpartum.66